Content Optimization in 2020 – Optimizing Your Content for SEO

 What you will be able to do with optimized content is ensure that you target keywords that mean the most to your industry, attract high-quality potential leads to your website, and inform them on topics that interest them.

-The end goal of content optimization is to improve your search engine ranking, increase revenue for your business, and become an authority in your field.
+The end goals of content optimization, which we'll expand on later in this content optimization guide, are to improve your search engine ranking, increase revenue for your business, and become an authority in your field.

 If all of that sounds like a tall order to fill, don’t worry — we’ll go over everything you need to know about a successful content optimization campaign on this page.